Home

 General overview:

-One hallmark of these two bacteria is to produce glycosylated proteins.
+We aim at identifying the role played by protein glycosylation in the virulence of two genetically related gastro-intestinal human pathogens that cause very different and specific pathologies: Campylobacter jejuni and Helicobacter pylori.
 We have made great progress in the elucidation of the N- and/or O-linked protein glycosylation pathways in these bacteria, and in the determination of their role in pathogenesis.
 We are now investigating the role of glycosylation on the function of select glycoproteins.

-Other significant research topics in the laboratory also include investigating the biosynthesis and role of C. jejuni capsular components, and investigating the use of lactobacilli as probiotics to treat/prevent H. pylori infections.
+Other significant research topics in the laboratory include investigating the biosynthesis and role of C. jejuni capsular components, the role of amoeba in survival of C. jejuni in the environment and host transmission, and the function of novel secreted proteins in the virulence of H. pylori.

 Figure 1: C. jejuni.